ankz121/2DOceanVectorPlotter/README.md

 # 2DOceanVectorPlotter
 Plotting a 2D vector which displays ocean current directions using matplotlib.pyplot.
 Currents are plotted at a certain depth only.
-To change the depth simply change the array index on depth = depths[]
+Dataset was downloaded from the ROMS Real Time Forecasting website.
+The file were formatted in a .nc file type.
-Change m, n to use more or less data.
+To change the depth simply change the array index on depth = depths[] Change m, n to use more or less data.